 Wander the wooded paths and discover the surprise of a Russian country house amid this classic American estate.

-The Dacha originally housed the Russian 19th- and 20th-century decorative arts collection that Madame Frances Rosso, the American wife of the Italian ambassador to the Soviet Union in the 1930s, gave to Marjorie Post in the 1960s.
+The dacha originally housed the Russian nineteenth- and twentieth-century decorative arts collection that Madame Frances Rosso, the American wife of the Italian ambassador to the Soviet Union in the 1930s, gave to Marjorie Post in the 1960s.
 Today, the space allows visitors to enjoy an immersive Hillwood experience by hosting special exhibitions and programs.